zhuyizheng/IMOLean/README.md

 To assert that a number in one type can be expressed in another type (for example, that a real number is rational), use constructs such as `x ∈ Set.range ((↑·) : ℤ → ℝ)`.

+When a problem involves dividing some collection into two parts, it's generally appropriate for the formal statement to refer to one part as the complement of the other (using `ᶜ` or set difference as appropriate) rather than separately naming the two parts and having hypotheses on their union and (empty) intersection.
+In such cases, statements about the number of elements with some property in one part may sometimes immediately imply such a statement for the other part, and then only one part of such a statement needs to be given (in definitions, hypotheses or conclusions).
+See, for example, IMO 2020 P3, IMO 2021 P1 and IMO 2022 P1 (in the last case, the formal statement asserts `2 * n` coins of which `n` are of one type, rather than literally `n` of each type).

 See subsequent sections for more details on the use of standard definitions in the particular cases of graphs, games and geometry